vielhuber/dbhelper/README.md

 - it creates a logging table (if not exists)
 - it appends two columns "updated_by" and "updated_at" to every table in the database (if not exists)
 - it creates triggers for all insert/update/delete events (if not exists)
+- it deletes old logging entries based on the "delete_older" option

 you can/should run this script on a daily basis to react to schema changes.

 we now only have to take care of the new two fields updated_at and updated_by.

-- the field updated_at is automatically updated on all insert/update events by the database itself.
+- the field "updated_at" is automatically updated on all insert/update events by the database itself.
-- the field updated_by must be populated by the web application on all insert/update and before delete queries.
+- the field "updated_by" must be populated by the web application on all insert/update and before delete queries.

 we either can provide the value on every insert/update: